A $4/3$ Approximation for $2$-Vertex-Connectivity: Overview of Our Approach

-We are now ready to define a structured graph and to state our reduction to such graphs. \begin{restatable}{definition}{defstructured}[structured graph] A 2VC graph $G$ is structured if it does not contain: (1) Irrelevant edges; (2) Non-isolating cuts; (3) Removable $5$-cycles. \end{restatable} \begin{restatable}{lemma}{lemreduction} Given a constant $1<\alpha\leq \frac{3}{2}$, if there exists a polynomial-time algorithm for 2VCSS on a structured graph $G$ that returns a solution of cost at most $\max\{\opt(G),\alpha\cdot\opt(G) - 2\}$, then there exists a polynomial-time $\alpha$-approximation algorithm for 2VCSS. \end{restatable} We remark that any $\alpha-\eps$ approximation of 2VCSS on structured graphs, for an arbitrarily small constant $\eps>0$, immediately implies an algorithm of the type needed in the claim of Lemma \ref{lem:reduction}: indeed, instances with $\opt(G)\leq \max\{\frac{2}{\eps},\frac{2}{\alpha-1}\}$ can be solved exactly in constant time by brute force.
+We are now ready to define a structured graph and to state our reduction to such graphs (see also Figure~\ref{fig:structured}). \begin{restatable}[Structured graph]{definition}{defstructured} A 2VC graph $G$ is structured if it does not contain: (1) Irrelevant edges; (2) Non-isolating cuts, and (3) Removable $5$-cycles. \end{restatable} \begin{restatable}{lemma}{lemreduction} Given a constant $1<\alpha\leq \frac{3}{2}$, if there exists a polynomial-time algorithm for 2VCSS on a structured graph $G$ that returns a solution of cost at most $\max\{\opt(G),\alpha\cdot\opt(G) - 2\}$, then there exists a polynomial-time $\alpha$-approximation algorithm for 2VCSS. \end{restatable} We remark that any $\alpha-\eps$ approximation of 2VCSS on structured graphs, for an arbitrarily small constant $\eps>0$, immediately implies an algorithm of the type needed in the claim of Lemma~\ref{lem:reduction}: indeed, instances with $\opt(G)\leq \max\{\frac{2}{\eps},\frac{2}{\alpha-1}\}$ can be solved exactly in constant time by brute force.